Customizing the Boot Process

 rd.kiwi.install.pass.bootparam

-Tells an OEM installation image to pass an additional boot parameters to the kernel used to boot the installed image.
-This can be used e.g. to pass on first boot configuration for a PXE image.
-Note, that options starting with rd.kiwi are not passed on to avoid side effects.
+Instructs an OEM installation image to pass an additional boot parameters to the kernel used to boot the installed image.
+This can be used, for example, to pass on first boot configuration for a PXE image.
+Note that options starting with rd.kiwi are not passed to avoid side effects.

 rd.kiwi.oem.maxdisk=size[KMGT]